 - In the televised miniseries I, Claudius, Caligula goes mad, partly due to the sounds of running horses which only he can hear.
 (The series implies he was nuts from the beginning, and only got worse after he suffered an illness.)
 Caligula himself claims that, as a god, he hears many things that keep him from sleeping, and that's one reason he acts so strangely.

 - Star Trek: The Next Generation.
-An alien (disguised as a human) plants the sound of a music box in Counsellor Troi's head so she won't be able to detect him.
+An alien (disguised as a human) plants the sound of a music box in Counsellor Troi's head so she won't be able to detect him with her empathic abilities.
 The sound drives her to madness, so he removes it once his identity is revealed.

 - The beeping that Freddy hears in the back of his head in the "iGoToJapan" episode on iCarly.
 He doesn't know it, but the beeping is the tracking device in action that Mrs. Benson had implanted in his head when he was a baby.